 Due to social ignorance of mental health, the public would not know enough to question the APA’s authority, but The Times should have.

 Furthermore, the APA has no business dictating the practice of other mental health providers.
 We are a diverse community with varying skill-sets.
-While each discipline has its unique roots, there is also much crossover in what we do.
-Unfortunately, we live in a society that places an unfairly high value on credentials.
-The idea that a psychiatrist’s opinion should be given any more credence than mine simply because he holds a medical degree is not only ignorant, it’s dangerous.
+Each discipline has unique roots, but there is also crossover in what we do.
+Unfortunately, we live in a society that equates credentials with expertise.
+The idea that a psychiatrist’s opinion should be given more credence than mine simply because he holds a medical degree is not only ignorant, it’s dangerous.
 It also smacks of old-school paternalism that should have been tossed out with the 20th century.
-Many psychiatrists today focus entirely on prescribing medication.
-They have nowhere the experience I do in counseling patients.
+Many psychiatrists today focus entirely on medication management.
+They have nowhere near my experience counseling patients.

 The New York Time’s capitulation to the American Psychiatric Association can be described only one way: as journalistic malpractice.
-Tragically, it’s the American people, not mental health professionals, that are paying the ultimate price.
+Tragically, it’s the American people, not it, that are paying the ultimate price.